apples/cider_wiki/README.md

 ## Page data structure

-Each page is represented by a directory in the `cider_wiki_pages` directory.
+Each page is represented by a directory in the `res://cider_wiki_pages` directory.

 Within a page's directory, there will be a `.txt` file sharing the same name.
 This file is a simple text file contianing the BBCode document.